Under the Local Government Act 1989, councillors must register their interests, and disclose and declare any conflicts of interest.

 If a councillor initiates, or is a party to, civil proceedings related to a matter that comes before council, he or she will have a conflict of interest as an interested party.

-It can also occur when the residential amenity of a councillor’s neighbourhood may be altered as a result of a matter.
+An indirect interest can also occur when the residential amenity of a councillor may be altered if a matter is decided in a particular way.

 Personal conflict of interest